-Brushed motors and brushless motors are two common types of motors used in quadcopters, or drones in general.
-In this article we are going to discuss the differences between them.
+Brushed motors and brushless motors are two common types of motor used in FPV drones (quadcopters).
+In this article we are going to discuss the differences between them and why you might want to use one over the other.

 Construction Differences of Brushed and Brushless Motors